 Scammers advertise jobs where legitimate employers do — online, in newspapers, and even on TV and radio.
 Learn how to tell whether a job lead may be a scam.

 Goucher College makes no representations or guarantees about positions listed by the Career Education Office (including part-time or full-time employment opportunities and internships), either on the website or in the CEO office.
 Goucher is not responsible for safety, wages, working conditions, or other aspects of off-campus employment.
 It is the responsibility of students to research the integrity and safety of the organizations to which they are applying.
+This is particularly important during the current coronavirus pandemic.
 Students are advised to use caution and common sense when applying for any position with an organization or a private party.

 This web site also contains links to other web sites not under the control of the Career Education Office and we are not responsible for the content of any linked site.
 The CEO provides these links only as a convenience and assumes no liability for acts or omissions by third parties or for any material supplied by them.